 - Bow your head to pay respect to the temple and the Buddha statues inside.

 - Wear appropriate clothing – you will need to cover their chest and shoulders.
 If you are wearing a dress, make sure it hangs lower than your knees.
 Top tip: always pack a light scarf in your bag to cover yourself in case a spontaneous temple visit occurs!

-- Wear sandals – This isn’t required, but it’s helpful.
-Many places in the temples you need to remove your shoes to enter and wearing sandals makes life easier.
+- Wear sandals.
+This isn’t required, but it’s helpful.
+Many places inside temples require you to remove your shoes to enter, so wearing sandals makes life easier.